noahcoolboy/funcaptcha/README.md

 # funcaptcha
-A typescript rewrite of roblox-funcaptcha
+A library used to interact with funcaptchas.
 ## Installation
 This package is available on npm.
 Simply run: `npm install funcaptcha`